Going Beyond Listening: The Importance of Understanding in Conversational AI

 What you say versus what the ASR hears

-The call takes place under the worst possible conditions: on speakerphone, outdoors, and with poor cell connectivity.
-In addition, the caller has a regional accent and gets frequently interrupted by crosstalk.
+The AAA call (in the video above) takes place under the worst possible conditions: on speakerphone, outdoors, and with poor cell connectivity.
+The caller also has a regional accent and gets frequently interrupted by crosstalk.

 What’s interesting to note is that during vehicle capture, the speech recognition engine did not hear the caller say, “Ford F250 truck.”
 Instead, it very literally transcribed, “Aboard have to fifty truck” since the “F” in Ford was not audible in the caller’s response.
 This would have likely resulted as a failed call with most other speech recognition engines that are statistical-based transcriptions without the associated NLU stitching to match outcomes to predicted intents.
 Some ASR engines might have an associated contextual NLU engine to correct words in the context of a sentence, but it’s a far cry from pattern matching language acoustic models against expected answers.